mhagiwara/paper-reviews/finance.md

 Finance
 =======

+* Allan Borodin et al. Can We Learn to Beat the Best Stock.
+Journal of Artificial Intelligence Research.
+2004. http://arxiv.org/pdf/1107.0036.pdf
+    - (Borodin et al. 2000) prediction component of Lempel-Ziv (LZ) losless compression algorithm
+    - ANTICOR: money i->i if the growth rate for stock i exceeds that of stock j, and stock j will start to emulate the past growth of stock i in the near future
+    - For most of the window sizes and buy-and-hold(ANTICORE_w), it beats the best stocks and markets
+    - Using ANTICORE to actively trade ANTICORE_w's (better performance), clearly beats the market when the transaction fee is less than 0.4%

 * Helen Susannah Moat et al. Quantifying Wikipedia Usage Patterns Before Stock Market Moves, Scientific Reports, 2013. http://www.nature.com/srep/2013/130508/srep01801/pdf/srep01801.pdf
     - Used views and edits on financially related Wikipedia pages, weekly changes over past N week average
     - Sell (DJIA) on the first trading day of a week if the change is negative, buy oterwise, and close the position on the following week.